 GNU make 3.75 is known to work.

 This is a sign that your version of yacc is deficient.
-You probably need to install bison (the GNU version of yacc) and use that instead.
+You probably need to install a recent version of bison (the GNU version of yacc) and use that instead.

 Versions of bison older than 1.75 may report this error:

 sql_yacc.yy:#####: fatal error: maximum table size (32767) exceeded